ElXavs/ElXavs/README.md

 ### Frontend developer with React.
 ### I have a great passion for technology and making the world better 🦦
-- 💮Getting better and better with Platzi Master.
+- 💮 Getting better and better with Platzi Master.
-- 🦆Developing and learning react.js deeply
+- 🦆 Developing in react.js and learning deeply.
-- 🦔You can call me Xavs or Xavi
+- 🦔 You can call me Xavs or Xavi.

 ### Never stop learning, my dudes 🐸🚀